wasmCloud/wasmcloud.com/blog/globally_distributed_webassembly_applications_with_wasmcloud_and_nats.md

 Once everything completes, check out a pet picture at [http://127.0.0.1:8081](http://127.0.0.1:8081)!
 You can refresh to your heart's desire to see pictures of cats and dogs, and you've deployed your application on wasmCloud.

 [^2]: When using Jetstream domains, NATS maps some internally used topics to use the topic specific to that Jetstream domain.
-At the wasmCloud level, this would enable you to reuse the same NATS infrastructure on completely different domains and lattice prefixes for multi-tenancy, but it's not necessary to know these details for today's example.
+At the wasmCloud level, this would enable you to reuse the same NATS infrastructure on completely different domains and lattice names for multi-tenancy, but it's not necessary to know these details for today's example.

 # Turning the Knob from Local to Global